Projects

 Zen in the Art of Ping Pong The Animation

-Some smaller projects and writings of mine are scattered around this website, since I use this website as a sort of journal / garage / desk-with-papers-scattered-all-over it.
+Many other projects and writings of mine are scattered around this website, since I use this space as a sort of journal / garage / desk-with-papers-scattered-all-over it.
 You can find more about me over at the About page, you can find my Resume Here, and you can keep up with what I'm up to over at the Links page.

 And, as always, more to come soon!